5th Dalai Lama

-The 5th Dalai Lama, Ngawang Lobsang Gyatso (/bo/; 1617–1682) was recognized as the 5th Dalai Lama, and he became the first Dalai Lama to hold both Tibet's political and spiritual leadership roles.
+The 5th Dalai Lama, Ngawang Lobsang Gyatso (1617–1682) was recognized as the 5th Dalai Lama, and he became the first Dalai Lama to hold both Tibet's political and spiritual leadership roles.

 He is often referred to simply as the Great Fifth, being the key religious and temporal leader of Tibetan Buddhism and Tibet.
 He is credited with unifying all of Tibet under the Ganden Phodrang, after Gushri Khan's successful military interventions.

 As an independent head of state, he established priest and patron relations with both Mongolia and the Qing dynasty simultaneously, and had positive relations with other neighboring countries.

 He began the custom of meeting early European explorers.

 The 5th Dalai Lama built the Potala Palace, and also wrote 24 volumes' worth of scholarly and religious works on a wide range of subjects.

 Early life

 To understand the context within which the Dalai Lama institution came to hold temporal power in Tibet during the lifetime of the 5th, it may be helpful to review not just the early life of Lobsang Gyatso but also the world into which he was born, as Künga Migyur.